550 Squadron Photos

 new17/11/2009

-Below are extracts from notes made by Wing Commander Bell after the war of his experiences joining up, training, life in the newly formed 550 Squadron in North Killingholme, flying on ops, and that critical last mission which resulted in the loss of the aircraft, some of his crew and life in a PoW camp until liberation.
+Below are extracts from notes made by W/Cmdr Bell after the war of his experiences joining up, training, life in the newly formed 550 Squadron in North Killingholme, flying on ops, and that critical last mission which resulted in the loss of the aircraft, some of his crew and life in a PoW camp until liberation.
 Once again all kindly made available by Gordon Bell.

 The "Pommie Mascot" The "Pommie Mascot"